The School of Arts and Sciences currently has the following adjunct faculty positions available:

-- English Composition, Literature, Speech, Biology, Math, and Music at our Tulsa and Bartlesville campuses
+- English Composition, Literature, Speech, Biology, and Math at our Tulsa and Bartlesville campuses

 - Online in AGS:

-- No immediate openings for TRAD instructors exist at our Bartlesville campus but OKWU is recruiting English, Math, Physical Science, and Life Science Instructors for Fall 2017 semester — please apply now if you would like to be considered for an August 2017 assignment.
+- No immediate openings for TRAD adjunct instructors exist at our Bartlesville campus, but OKWU is recruiting for History and Government, English, Math, Physical Science, Biology, and Life Science adjunct instructors for Fall 2018 semester — please apply now if you would like to be considered for a Fall 2018 assignment.
 Please note that classes are generally scheduled for 1 hour on M-W-F or 1.5 hours on T-Th, between 8 a.m. and 3:30 p.m.

 To apply for an available position, launch the online application form by clicking below:

 To learn more about the School of Arts and Sciences, go to www.okwu.edu/residential/school-of-arts-and-sciences/

 FOUNDATIONAL TO ALL POSITIONS: To ensure that our mission continues to thrive, employees with Oklahoma Wesleyan University demonstrate a vital Christian faith through their commitment to the Four Pillars that are memorialized in our mission: the Primacy of Jesus Christ, the Priority of Scripture, the Pursuit of Truth, and the Practice of Wisdom.
 If you’re dedicated to these principles as well as our Statement of Belief, you would fit in well.